+name type addr [size [SWAP]]

+name The name of the register (max.
+15 characters)

+type The register type

+GPR General purpose register

+SPR Special purpose register

+PMR Performance monitor register

-name type addr [s ize [SWAP]] name The name of the register (max.
-15 characters) type The register typeGPRGeneral purpose registerSPRSpecial purpose registerPMRPerformance monitor registerCCSRRelative to CCSRBAR memory mapped register.DCSRMemory mapped register in DCSR spaceMMAbsolute direct memory mapped registerDMM1DMM4Relative direct memory mapped registerIMM1IMM4Indirect memory mapped register addr The address, offset or number of the register size The size (8, 16, 32) of the register (default is 32) SWAP If present, the bytes of a 16bit or 32bit register are swapped.
-This is useful to access little endian ordered registers (e.g. PCI bridge configuration reg- isters).
-The following entries are supported in the [REGS] part of the configuration file: FILE filename The name of the register definition file.
+CCSR Relative to CCSRBAR memory mapped register.

+DCSR Memory mapped register in DCSR space

+MM Absolute direct memory mapped register

+DMM1...DMM4 Relative direct memory mapped register

+IMM1...IMM4 Indirect memory mapped register

+addr The address, offset or number of the register

+size The size (8, 16, 32) of the register (default is 32)

+SWAP If present, the bytes of a 16bit or 32bit register are swapped.
+This is useful to access little endian ordered registers (e.g. PCI bridge configuration registers).

+The following entries are supported in the [REGS] part of the configuration file:

+FILE filename The name of the register definition file.
 This name is used to access the file via TFTP.
-The file is loaded once during BDI startup. filename the filename including the full path Example: FILE C:\bdi\regs\regP4080.def DMMn base This defines the base address of direct memory mapped registers.
-Thisbase address is added to the individual offset of the register.basethe base addressExample:DMM1 0x01000 IMMn addr data This defines the addresses of the memory mapped address and data registers of indirect memory mapped registers.
-The address of a IMMn register is first written to "addr" and then the register value is access using "data" as address.addrthe address of the Address registeraddrthe address of the Address registerdatathe address of the Data registerExample:DMM1 0x04700000
+The file is loaded once during BDI startup.

+filename the filename including the full path Example: FILE C:\bdi\regs\regP4080.def base address is added to the individual offset of the register.

+DMMn base This defines the base address of direct memory mapped registers.
+This base the base address Example: DMM1 0x01000 isters of indirect memory mapped registers.
+The address of a IMMn register is first written to "addr" and then the register value is access using

+IMMn addr data

+This defines the addresses of the memory mapped address and data regaddr the address of the Address register data the address of the Data register

+"data" as address.

+Example: DMM1 0x04700000